navapbc/tf-ecs-example/docs/demo.md

 https://console.aws.amazon.com/systems-manager/parameters?region=us-east-1

 ## Create your Service
-The configuration for your ECS service is at: tf-deploy/myapp/main.tf
+The configuration for your ECS service is here: [tf-deploy/myapp/main.tf](tf-deploy/myapp/main.tf)

 Use the same bucket you did for your vpc and also change the "target_group_arn" value you captured earlier.